 You don’t need a fortune to begin.
 Start with what you can, $50, $100, or more.
 Set up automatic monthly contributions and let compound growth do the heavy lifting.

-Even though index fund investing is one of the simplest and most beginner-friendly ways to build wealth, there are still some common pitfalls that can slow down your financial progress, especially for busy female entrepreneurs in 2025.
+Even though index fund investing is one of the simplest and most beginner-friendly ways to build wealth, there are still some common pitfalls that can slow down your financial progress, especially for busy female entrepreneurs.

 Let’s walk through the biggest mistakes to avoid so your money works for you, not against you.